Have Questions?

 928-729-4012

-Like other alcohol and drug rehabs, Fort Defiance Outpatient Treatment Ctr is dedicated to long term recovery for drug and alcohol addicts living in the Fort Defiance, AZ. area.
+Like other alcohol and drug rehabs, Fort Defiance Outpatient Treatment Ctr is dedicated to long term recovery for drug and alcohol addicts living in the Fort Defiance, Arizona area.
 As such, this drug and alcohol rehab has been offering care like vocational rehabilitation services, rational emotive behavioral therapy, group therapy, behavior modification, 12-step facilitation approach, contingency management/motivational incentive and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Fort Defiance Outpatient Treatment Ctr thinks that it is important that its patients receive individual focus and services to ensure that they get effective results.
 They specialize in various programs such as veterans, programs for the hearing impaired, housing services, clients referred from the court/judicial system, substance abuse education, child care for clients children and many other modes of treatment that you can find listed below.
 These services that the organization provides are also available in a variety of settings - inpatient detox facilities, outpatient counseling, short term drug and alcohol rehab facilities, long term rehabs, inpatient addiction treatment facilities and more.